bschulz81/hyperbolicfitdll/README.md

 // The library also makes use of Peirce's outlier test.
 An algorithm for this method was developed in
 // Gould, B. A, Astronomical Journal, vol. 4, iss.
 83, p.
 81 - 87 (1855).

-// The library also has the possibility to use MAD, S and Q estimators.
+// The library also has the possibility to use MAD, S and Q and T estimators.

 // These estimators are extensively described in Peter J. Rousseeuw, Christophe Croux, Alternatives to the Median-Absolute Deviation
 // J. of the Amer.
 Statistical Assoc.
 (Theory and Methods), 88 (1993),p.
 1273,